 A careful study of the life and letters of the Apostle Paul including the philosophical, historical and theological background to first century Christianity.
 Spring, odd years.
+Prerequisite: Admission to the graduate program.

 BIBLE 5361.
 REVELATION.

 An intensive study of the content and doctrinal teachings of the book of Revelation.
 Special attention will be given to its historical background and relationship to Jewish apocalyptic literature.
 Spring, odd years.